aklinker1/bugsnag-js-windowless/README.md

 ### Differences

-These are the differences between `@bugsnag/js`'s and `bugsnag-js-windowless`'s behavior that I will not fix.
-I will however accept contributions to add support for them!
+These are the differences between `@bugsnag/js`'s and `bugsnag-js-windowless`'s behavior that I don't care about for my use case.
+I will however accept PRs to add support for them!

-- Limited device details (no good libs that do this without `window`)
 - Fetch/XHR request errors are not reported

 ## Contributing